FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Introduction

 The problem of PCA in the distributed setting is relatively recent.
 In any distributed network, data can be distributed by either features or samples and the solutions for these two data distribution types are significantly different.
+A detailed review of various distributed PCA algorithms for both kinds of data distribution is done in~\cite{wu2018review}.
 For the case of feature-wise distribution as in~\cite{mcsherry, scaglione.krim.2008, d-oja}, each node in the network estimates one or a subset of features of the entire subspace.
 In this paper we focus on the case of sample-wise data distribution, where each node estimates the entire basis and consensus in the network is a necessary condition.
-The sample-wise data distribution was considered in~\cite{cksvd.allerton.2013, cksvd, depm}, where a power method based approach was proposed for estimation of the dominant eigenvector ($K=1$).
+The sample-wise data distribution was considered in~\cite{cksvd.allerton.2013, cksvd, depm}, where a power method-based approach was proposed for estimation of the dominant eigenvector ($K=1$).
 This method requires an explicit consensus loop~\cite{consensus} in every iteration of the power method and the final error is a function of the number of consensus iterations.
-The power method based distributed PCA solutions can be used for multiple ($K>1$) eigenvector estimation in a sequential manner, where lower order eigenvectors are estimated using the residue of covariance matrix left after its projection on higher order eigenvectors.
-Since estimation of any lower order eigenvector requires that the higher order eigenvectors are fully estimated, this sequential approach results in a rather slow algorithm.
-To overcome the issues of the sequential approach, an orthogonal iteration based solution for the case of $K>1$ in~\cite{xiang.gang.bajwa.2021}.
-Although this method estimates the $K$-dimensional subspace simultaneously, it does not converge to the true eigenvectors of the covariance matrix but only to a subspace spanned by them, thereby making it a PSA algorithm.
+The power method-based distributed PCA solutions can be used for multiple ($K>1$) eigenvector estimation in a sequential manner, where lower-order eigenvectors are estimated using the residue of the covariance matrix left after its projection on the higher-order eigenvectors.
+Since estimation of any lower-order eigenvector requires that the higher-order eigenvectors are fully estimated, this sequential approach results in a rather slow algorithm.
+To overcome the issues of the sequential approach, an orthogonal iteration-based solution for the case of $K>1$ was proposed in~\cite{xiang.gang.bajwa.2021}.
+Although this method estimates the $K$-dimensional subspace simultaneously, its convergence guarantees are in terms of subspace angles and thus it proves convergence to the principal subspace.
 Moreover, all these aforementioned methods require an explicit consensus loop making these algorithms inefficient in terms of communication overhead.
-A detailed review of various distributed PCA algorithms for both kinds of data distribution is done in~\cite{wu2018review}.